Cheth-code/Text_sql_Ai-Cloud-Billing/README.md

 cloud_costs.db gets created

 ### NEXT Run the metadata_by_ai.py
-This creates a sematic_metadata.json by analysing all the cloumns of the cloud_costs.db with an AI description
+This creates a sematic_metadata.json by analysing all the columns of the cloud_costs.db with an AI description

 run metadata_by_ai.py